Not sure which Miro plan to choose for your team? In this article, we will try to help you to make the right choice.

 When paying for Miro, you are charged per team member in your account.
-Every paid member has full editing rights needed to create Miro boards, as well as to add and edit the content on them.
+Every paid member requires a paid seat (license) and has full rights needed to create Miro boards, as well as to add and edit the content on them.
 Read more on the role here.
-If you share your board with people outside your team, they may view and comment for free, while editing is available either in anonymous mode and with public link enabled, or via paid Day Passes in Consultant and Business plans with full one-day editor access.
+If you share your board with people outside your team, they may view and comment for free, while editing is available either with public link enabled, or via paid Day Passes in Consultant and Business plans with full one-day editor access.
 Members do not equal users: users are everybody with access to boards with any type of permissions, while a member is someone you pay a monthly fee for every billing cycle.

-If you are a freelancer/consultant working with multiple clients on a regular basis, we also recommend purchasing licenses for them as part of our Consultant Plan offering.
+If you are a freelancer/consultant working with multiple clients on a regular basis, we also recommend purchasing licenses for them as part of our Consultant Plan offering and creating a separate team for each client.
 You will have access to all of their boards and content, while they will only access boards that are part of their secure workspace.

 How is the Free plan different from the paid plans?